d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 :label:`img_conv_reuse`

-Since we typically use small kernels, for any given convolution, we might only lose a few pixels, but this can add up as we apply many successive convolutional layers.
+Since we typically use small kernels, for any given convolution we might only lose a few pixels but this can add up as we apply many successive convolutional layers.
 One straightforward solution to this problem